Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

    outputInfo.addTensorInfo('flat', 'UINT8', [1200]);
    ```

 2. Register a `CustomFilter` in the pipeline.
-Remember about returning a proper status code from the callback - in this case we return `0` to indicate success:
+Remember about returning a proper status code from the callback.
+In this case, `0` is returned, that indicates success:

    ```javascript
    function flattenFilter(inputData, outputData) {
        var rawInputData = inputData.getTensorRawData(0);